 The ocean-going container shipping industry is both cyclical and volatile in terms of charter rates and profitability.
-Containership charter rates peaked in 2005 and generally stayed strong until the middle of 2008, when the effects of the recent economic crisis began to affect global container trade, driving rates to their 10-year lows.
+Containership charter rates peaked in 2005 and generally stayed strong until the middle of 2008, when the effects of the economic crisis began to affect global container trade, driving rates to their 10-year lows.

 Demand for containerships declined significantly during 2008 and 2009.
 In late 2009 and 2010, there was improvement on Far East-to-Europe and trans-Pacific container trade lanes, alongside improvements also witnessed on other, non-main lane, trade routes including certain intra-Asia and North-South trade routes.
 However, from the end of the second quarter of 2011, container trade overall has weakened.
-In 2012, the impact of the continuing European sovereign debt crisis and global economic slowdown, as well as uncertainty regarding the resolution of the "fiscal cliff" in the United States, negatively impacted international trade while the supply of containerships continued to rise.
-However, global trade volumes appeared to stabilize towards the end of 2012.
-Average freight rates continued to decrease in 2012 apart from a short period in the second quarter as liner companies continued to experience a drop-off in container shipping activity.
+In 2012, the impact of the continuing European sovereign debt crisis and global economic slowdown, as well as uncertainty regarding the resolution of the budget ceiling and budgetary cuts in the United States, negatively impacted international trade while the supply of containerships continued to rise.
+In 2013, worldwide trade volumes increased, but containership supply continued to exceed demand during the year as more large vessels were delivered.
+The oversupply in our market negatively affected time charter rates for both short- and long-term periods as well as box freight rates charged by liner companies to shippers.
+In addition, more orders for large and very large containerships were placed during 2013, both increasing the expected future supply of larger vessels and having a spillover effect on the market segment for smaller vessels.

+Average freight rates, which have been affected by the large number of containership newbuild vessels ordered prior to 2008, remained depressed in 2013 and liner companies experienced a decline in container shipping demand.
 The continuation of such decreased freight rates or any further declines in freight rates would negatively affect the liner companies to which we seek to charter our containerships.
-The economics of our business have also been affected negatively by the large number of containership newbuild vessels ordered prior to the onset of the downturn.
 Accordingly, weak conditions in the containership sector may affect our ability to generate cash flows and maintain liquidity, as well as adversely affect our ability to obtain financing.